randyrossi/vicii-kawari/README.md

 There is no frame buffer for video output.
 However, there is a single raster line buffer necessary to double the 15khz horizontal frequency.
 Although this adds a very small delay, it is a tiny fraction of the frame rate and is imperceivable by a human.
 For HDMI, any additional latency will be from the monitor you use.
 Most TVs have a 'game mode' that turns off extra processing that can introduce latency.

 ## Do light pens work?
-Yes, but only if you use one of the analog modes (Composite/VGA) on a real CRT.
+Yes, but light pens only work using analog modes (Composite/VGA) and only on a real CRT.
 (LCD or HDMI monitors will not work with light pens.)

-## Why not just buy a real one?
+## This is more expensive.
+Why not just buy a real one?
 If you need a VIC-II to replace a broken one, you should just buy one off eBay.
 This project is for fun/interest and would certainly cost more than just buying the real thing.
 However, there are some advantages to using VICII-Kawari:

 * No 'VSP' bug
-* Configurable palette
+* Configurable color palette
 * No need for a working clock circuit
 * Can software switch between NTSC and PAL
-* It's not a near 40 year old device that may fail at any time
+* It's not an almost 40 year old device that may fail at any time

 Also, since the core is open source, hobbyests can add their own interesting new features (i.e. a math co-processor, more sprites, more colors, a new graphics mode, another 6510 processor, etc)